doordeck/doordeck-headless-sdk/README.md

 ## Getting started
 To start using the Doordeck Headless SDK, refer to the [documentation index](https://github.com/doordeck/doordeck-headless-sdk/blob/main/docs/01_INDEX.md#index) for detailed setup and usage instructions tailored to your platform.

+## Samples
+We provide samples for different targets, where you can see how the SDK can be used in fully functional projects.
+For more information, please see the [samples page](docs/15_SAMPLES.md).